wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/2-install.md

 - Have good knowledge of Power Platform concepts (at least Power Automate connections and Dataverse).

-- Have enough privileges to configure Power Automate connections and add environment variables.
+- Have Power Platform privileges to configure Power Automate connections and add environment variables.

 - Own the connection to the Outlook service mailbox that will be used to receive the documents.